IamSreeman/IamSreeman.github.io/_posts/2024-10-11-Toriyama-Akira.md

 The next 2 series are also heavily inspired by Dragon Ball.
 Apart from that Naruto [took](https://www.reddit.com/r/HunterXHunter/comments/5hyjc1/hunter_x_hunter_vs_naruto_similarities/){:target="_blank"} inspiration from Hunter X Hunter and Bleach [took](https://www.reddit.com/r/bleach/comments/zqrz25/bleach_is_a_jojo_i_mean_yuyu_hakusho_reference/){:target="_blank"} inspiration from YuYu Hakusho.
 Both of these were written by [Yoshihiro Togashi](https://en.wikipedia.org/wiki/Yoshihiro_Togashi){:target="_blank"}, who was the bridge between Toriyama and the mangakas of Big 3.

 2) **Naruto**: Naruto has the best looking fight scenes among Big 3, and in this aspect, it became the successor of Dragon Ball.
 In One Piece, the story itself is great, but the fight scenes don't look that great, and at the end, Luffy just ends it with a big punch.
 Naruto also has the best villain backstories.
 Most villains of Naruto were once very good people.
 One Piece is the best for backstories of side characters.
 Naruto has the best OSTs among the Big 3, but I don't think it reached the level of Dragon Ball Z OST by Shunsuke Kikuchi.
-Naruto also has best villain back stories.
+Naruto also has best villain back stories.<br>

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/218ELDhIiGY?si=1SEu8eSnQZ9Hnjvd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>